 Take your time when you get out to take pictures, especially if you find yourself out of breath.
 How high is Pikes Peak above sea level you might wonder?
 At the summit, you will be standing at an elevation that is more than double what it was down in Colorado Springs, which is already over 6,000 feet (1,828.8 meters) above sea level!

 The Pikes Peak gate hours change by season and also the summit closes at a different time than the uphill and downhill gates.
 It is best to check here for the Pikes Peak open hours.

 Not interested in driving to Pikes Peak summit?
 That’s okay!
 You can take advantage of the Pikes Peak Cog Railway instead of driving to the top of Pikes Peak.
 This conveniently located train will take you straight to the top while you relax and enjoy the view!

 Pikes Peak Train Prices & Hours

 The tickets for the train fill up in advance so we recommend you reserve tickets at least 3-5 days ahead of time.

-Once you reach the top you will find plenty of parking, a gift shop and some pretty delicious donuts.
+Pikes Peak parking is located at the summit along with a gift shop and some pretty delicious donuts.
 The bakers won't disclose their secret but supposedly the donuts are made using a special technique since the altitude causes issues when using traditional methods.

-Pike's Peak is a great way for anyone to experience the beauty of the Rocky Mountains!
-The gate fees may seem a bit high at first glance, but trust me when I say that it is well worth it.
-You really can't beat the opportunity to drive to the top of a fourteener!
-Remember, drive save, take it slow, bring a sweater and take tons of pictures!
+Pikes Peak Colorado is a great way for anyone to experience the beauty of the Rocky Mountains!
+The gate fees may seem a bit high at first glance just to drive the Pikes Peak road, but trust me when I say that it is well worth it.
+You really can't beat the opportunity to drive to the top Pikes Peak!
+Remember, drive safe, take it slow, bring a sweater, and take tons of pictures!